 Strathcona and the Chinese

-Battling both Racial Persecution and the Flu Pandemic: The Chinese Community of Strathcona, Vancouver
+Battling Both Racial Persecution and the Flu Pandemic: The Chinese Community of Strathcona, Vancouver

 During the time of the Spanish flu pandemic, there were around 7,000 Chinese living in Vancouver, making this group the largest immigrant community in the city.
 As the population grew, Chinatown began to experience overcrowding.
 Around the time of the First World War, the community began expanding into Strathcona, an area just to the east.
-While some viewed it as a natural and newer extension of Chinatown, it was far more diverse – home to Japanese, Jewish, Italian Black, East Indian and eastern and northern European immigrants.
+While some viewed it as a natural and newer extension of Chinatown, it was far more diverse – home to Japanese, Jewish, Italian Black, East Indian, and eastern and northern European immigrants.
 Residents often referred to the local Strathcona Elementary School as the “League of Nations.”
 The residents traded and bartered with one another and got along well.
-Outsiders, however, viewed Chinatown (including the Strathcona area) as a dirty and dangerous neighbourhood due to the preponderance of immigrants and the presence of gambling, bootleggers and prostitutes.
+Outsiders, however, viewed Chinatown (including the Strathcona area) as a dirty and dangerous neighbourhood due to the preponderance of immigrants and the presence of gambling, bootleggers, and prostitutes.

-Chinese migrants began arriving in British Columbia during the mid-nineteenth century.
-They came in search of economic opportunity, but ended up confronting exceptional persecution by the Canadian state at all levels of government.
-In order to limit the number of Chinese entering the country, the federal Immigration Branch enacted a head tax – an astounding $500 at the time of the epidemic — that was only imposed on Chinese immigrants.
+Chinese migrants began arriving in British Columbia during the mid-19th century.
+They came in search of economic opportunity but ended up confronting exceptional persecution by the Canadian state at all levels of government.
+In order to limit the number of Chinese entering the country, the federal Immigration Branch enacted a head tax – an astounding $500 at the time of the epidemic – that was imposed only on Chinese immigrants.
 As a result, most of the Chinese immigrants entering the country were working men who couldn’t afford to bring their families to Canada, ultimately creating a bachelor society within that community.
 The head tax was eventually replaced with the Chinese Exclusion Act in 1923, introduced to halt Chinese immigration.
 These punitive policies were not remedied until 1947, when the act was repealed.

-Once they settled in the city, Chinese residents were unable to vote, purchase land, and work in many trades and professions.
-The community was also subjected to regular police raids, ostensibly to control the illicit gambling, drugs and other criminal activities that officials felt posed a moral threat to the city.
+Once they settled in the city, Chinese residents were unable to vote, purchase land, or work in many trades and professions.
+The community was also subjected to regular police raids, ostensibly to control the illicit gambling, drugs, and other criminal activities that officials felt posed a moral threat to the city.
 Chinese locals also confronted racism in the form of hostility and violence at an individual and community level from the dominant Anglo-Protestant population, making their lives extremely insecure and volatile.

 Within Strathcona, the Chinese residents mostly lived in crowded houses with other male family members and countrymen, working in trades that were accessible to them, such as fish canning, gardening and hawking vegetables, and the laundry business.
 The work was arduous and the hours long.
-Yun Ho Chang, one of the individuals who shared his story in 1979 with Daphne Marlatt and Carole Itter, the authors of Opening Doors in Vancouver’s East End: Strathcona (Harbour Publishing, 2011), revealed that in order to fit as many men as possible into a small living space, “they’d cram four bunks in a small room.”.
+Yun Ho Chang, one of the individuals who shared his story in 1979 with Daphne Marlatt and Carole Itter, the authors of Opening Doors: In Vancouver’s East End: Strathcona (Harbour Publishing, 2011), revealed that in order to fit as many men as possible into a small living space, “they’d cram four bunks in a small room.”
 This strategy was adopted so the tenants could send as much money as possible to their families in China.
 Another participant of the Strathcona project, Gordon Won Cumyow, described community members as being extremely self-sufficient. “[T]hey helped each other out and didn’t call in the white people.”
 Considering the harsh treatment that Chinese residents received from authorities and outsiders, it’s not surprising the community became so self-contained.

 The central organization representing and protecting the Chinese community was the Chinese Benevolent Association (CBA).
 Established in 1896 in the original Chinatown, its four-storey building at 108 Pender Street was completed in 1909.
 The CBA funded and built a Chinese hospital next door, at 106 East Pender Street.
 According to Paul Yee, the author of Saltwater City: An Illustrated History of the Chinese in Vancouver, the CBA was set up to “unify the community, settle internal disputes, help the sick and poor, and defend the community against external threats.”
 It offered meals to its members when they were out of work and provided support – financial, legal, and political – to those in need.
 And when the flu beset the community, the CBA did its utmost to assist its constituents.